cubewhy/jawa-analyzer/README.md

 ## Archived

+Update: I'm currently trying to rewrite everything inside the LSP.
+New updates will be received at the `next` branch

 The current architecture design is completely flawed.
 I believe using a handwritten parser + rowan + salsa would be a better approach.
 Tree-sitter imposes too many limitations.
 I simply don't have the bandwidth to refactor it, so I'm archiving the repository.

 If you got interest, please contact me, we could restart the project together.